guoshiqiufeng/dify-spring-boot-starter/docs/en/guide/feature/server.md

 applications, retrieving and initializing API keys for both applications and datasets.
 All interfaces require a valid API key for authentication.
 Use the `DifyServer` interface instance.
+> By default, if the current environment contains redis, then use redis to persist the token, if not, then use the
+> default implementation to save the token (it will be lost if the service is restarted).

 ## 1. Application Management